 I’ve been to the Jardim Zoológico station several times but again, hadn’t stopped to appreciate the animals and plants that roam its walls.
 It took the artist, Júlio Resende, two years to complete the paint job but the results are lovely.

-My absolute favourite (so far) is a panel called “The Arrival” at Restauradores.
+My absolute favourite piece of metro art (so far) is a panel called “The Arrival” at Restauradores.
 It was commissioned to honour the Brazilian president’s visit for the 500th anniversary of the ‘discovery’ of Brazil in 2000.
 I love the bright colours and the cheeky devil.

 That was all I had time for during this visit but I know what I’ll be doing next time I’m in Lisbon on a rainy day as I still want to go to Laranjeiras and several stations on the red line.